 Stand the tube on end, let the pellets burn for 5-7 minutes.

 Blow out the flames and lay the tube on its side on the charcoal grate to produce smoke.

 Keep Things Cool

 First of all, you picked a cool morning or evening to make cold smoked cheese, didn’t you?
-You’re better off having the weather working for you than against you.
+You’re better off with the weather working for you than against you.